 5 acres of gardens complement historic Ayscoughfee Hall Museum.
 Yew Tree walk, ornamental lake, grade one listed War Memorial, Ice House.
 Contemporary themed Peace Garden.
 Also has facilities including tennis courts, a bowling green and putting green, children's playground and cafe.

 Formal gardens, pleasure grounds and boating lakes are a great place for a stroll in all seasons, while the parkland is perfect for wildlife spotting and dog walking with lots of lovely picnicking places.
 Italian gardens include a cast iron orangery and fountain.

 Walled Garden Baumber

 19th century double walled garden that once belonged to the former Stourton Hall.
 Approx. 4 acres.
-Dogs welcome, plants for sale, special events include music and arts & crafts.
+Dogs welcome, plants for sale, special events include music and arts & crafts throughout the year.

 Bain Valley Park